SenseNet/sn-redux/README.md

 ```

-To enable your external app to send request against your sensenet ECM portal change your ```Portal.settings```.
-For further information about cross-origin resource sharing in sensenet ECM check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing#Origin_check) article.
+To enable your external app to send request against your sensenet portal change your ```Portal.settings```.
+For further information about cross-origin resource sharing in sensenet check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing#Origin_check) article.

-Check your sensenet ECM portal's web.config and if the ```ODataServiceToken``` is set, you can pass to your Repository as a config value on client side.
+Check your sensenet portal's web.config and if the ```ODataServiceToken``` is set, you can pass to your Repository as a config value on client side.

 ```ts
 let repository = new Repository.SnRepository({